katiestar99/ansible/docs/docsite/rst/user_guide/windows_faq.rst

 Why am I getting an error SSL CERTIFICATE_VERIFY_FAILED?
 ````````````````````````````````````````````````````````
-When the Ansible controller is running on Python 2.7.9+ or an older version of Python that
+When the Assible controller is running on Python 2.7.9+ or an older version of Python that
 has backported SSLContext (like Python 2.7.5 on RHEL 7), the controller will attempt to
 validate the certificate WinRM is using for an HTTPS connection.
 If the
 certificate cannot be validated (such as in the case of a self signed cert), it will
 fail the verification process.

 To ignore certificate validation, add
-``ansible_winrm_server_cert_validation: ignore`` to inventory for the Windows
+``assible_winrm_server_cert_validation: ignore`` to inventory for the Windows
 host.

 .. seealso::